muchdogesec/arango_taxii_server/tests/README.md

 * `read_user` (permissions, read to all `mitre_attack_*_vertex_collection`/`mitre_attack_*_edge_collection`)
 * `no_access_user` (permissions, no access all `mitre_attack_*_vertex_collection`/`mitre_attack_*_edge_collection`)
 * `bad_permission_user` (permissions, read/write access to `mitre_attack_enterprise_vertex_collection` and no access to all other `mitre_attack_*_vertex_collection`/`mitre_attack_*_edge_collection`)

+You also need to have the default `root` user on your install with an empty password (the default).
+If you've changed this password, make sure to modify it in `base_test.py`.

 **IMPORTANT**: You should check permissions are correctly assigned the UI before continuing.
 The script is not paticularly robust and I have had a number of reports of 500s being thrown on different ArangoDB installs.